alire-project/alire/testsuite/README.md

 - `ALIRE_DISABLE_NETWORK_TESTS`: when defined, tests that
   require non-local network use will be skipped.

+- `ALIRE_ENABLE_LOCAL_TESTS`: when defined, tests that are intended to be run locally only by the Alire developer team will not be skipped.

 Example disabling Docker tests for a single run on Bash:
 ```Bash
 $ ALIRE_DISABLE_DOCKER= ./run.sh